 Coronado Island Marriott Rooms, Suites, and Cottages

-Accommodations at Marriott Coronado provides some much-needed comfort during your time away from home.
-The rooms are spacious with a private balcony or patio to enjoy bay breezes at night.
+Accommodations at Marriott Coronado provide some much-needed comfort during your time away from home.
+The rooms are spacious, with a private balcony or patio to enjoy bay breezes at night.

-The layouts range from 920 square feet to 500 square feet as each room offers a desk workspace, king or double bed and sitting area.
+The layouts range from 920 square feet to 500 square feet, and each room offers a desk workspace, king or double bed, and sitting area.

-To sleep up to five people, you would either book a two double bed room and use the sofa bed (sleeps one person) or you would book the king room with sofa bed (sleeps two) and reserve a rollaway bed ($20/night plus tax fee applies).
+To sleep up to five people, you would either book a two-double bed room and use the sofa bed (which sleeps one person) or the king room with sofa bed (which sleeps two) and reserve a rollaway bed (an additional fee applies).

 This makes Coronado Island Marriot an excellent San Diego family hotel.

-Executive Suites have a living room with a sizable sofa (which converts into a sofa bed that sleeps two people) that is separated by a wall from the bedroom.
-Each suite’s patio or balcony has a table that can fit four for dining, which is perfect for breakfast and board games.
+Executive Suites have a living room with a sizable sofa (which converts into a sofa bed that sleeps two people) separated by a wall from the bedroom.
+Each suite’s patio or balcony has a table that can fit four for dining, perfect for breakfast and board games.

-The cottages are ideal for guests who are on a business trip or require more comforts of home.
+The cottages are ideal for guests on a business trip or requiring more comforts of home.
 The Junior Cottage is similar to a loft with a small kitchenette for quick meal options before heading out.
 The sofa bed sleeps two people.

 One-Bedroom Cottages are the roomiest accommodations and a solution for those who require the bedroom separated from the living room and a kitchenette.
 The maximum occupancy in this cottage is five people as a rollaway bed can be added to king One-Bedroom Cottages and there is a sofa bed in the two double bed option.